skinny85/eol-blog/src/articles/2020/graal-truffle-tutorial-part-0-what-is-truffle.md

 [dead code elimination](https://en.wikipedia.org/wiki/Dead_code_elimination).

 Let's see a concrete example.
-Let's say you're interpreting the following program in our simple integer literal additions language from above: `12 + 34`.
+Let's say you're interpreting the following program in our simple "integer literal with additions" language from above: `12 + 34`.
 After parsing and creating the correct Nodes from the parse tree, the interpreter looks something like this: